MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 -	Assign licenses to users in your organization (for IT Admins)
 -	Deploying Remote Assist on your device (for individuals in your organization)

+You can also learn how to configure [deploy multi-tenant company deployments](multi-tenant-deployment.md) or [enable vendors and contractors to use Remote Assist](vendor-use-RA.md).

 ## Add and assign licenses

 ### Prerequisites